kaspanet/docs/Getting Started/Full Node Installation.md

 $ kaspawallet show-address --testnet
 ```

-Your screen will show you something like this
+Your screen will show you something like this:
 ```
 The wallet address is:
 kaspatest:0123456789abcdef0123456789abcdef0123456789